-Staying active and eating a healthy diet can help prevent certain diseases, such as heart disease and diabetes.
+Staying active and eating a healthy diet can help prevent certain diseases, such as heart disease and diabetes, but mobility exercises help keep joints healthy and flexible.
 Exercise and diet can also reduce the risk factors of developing other serious health conditions.
 Another major plus of participating in regular exercise is that it helps to prevent weight gain and muscle loss and aids in the burning of calories and body fat as well.

-Other noteworthy benefits of exercise are that it maintains supple and flexible joints throughout life, and this helps to prevent mobility issues as the body ages.
+Additionally, maintaining supple and flexible joints throughout life helps to prevent mobility issues as the body ages.
 However, there can be more to an exercise routine than just muscle strengthening, flexing, and stretching.

 Mobility exercises can add further benefits to workouts by strengthening joints, connective tissue, and certain muscle groups more effectively than other forms of exercise.
 This can make mobility exercise even more effective at keeping us fit and pain-free as we age.